huynguyenbao/huynguyenbao.github.io/_posts/2022-09-26-variational-methods-segmentation_p3.md

 ## Solutions

-Again, the method solving this problem is **Euler - Lagrange Equation** and **gradient decent**.
-We recommend you read [the previous blog](https://graphicsminer.github.io/mathematics/2022/09/22/variational-methods-and-image-segmentation_part2.html) to familiarize yourself with the way we expand formulation.
+Again, the method solving this problem is **Euler - Lagrange Equation** and **gradient descent**.
+We recommend you read the part 2 to familiarize yourself with the way we expand formulation.

 $$
     E(\phi, \theta_1, \theta_2) = \underset{\Omega}{\iint} L(\phi, \nabla \phi, \theta_1, \theta_2) \, dx \, dy